 Do Cats Like Peanut Butter?

-Many kitties do like the taste of peanut butter.
+Many kitties do like the taste.
 It has a salty flavor they are drawn to.
-Cats cannot taste sweet things, so it is more the salt than the sweet that draws them in.
+Cats cannot taste sweet things, so it is more the salt than the sweetness that draws them in.
 Felines can be highly attracted to salty food.
 Salt is one of the primary flavors they can taste.
 Kitties do not have as many taste buds as some other animal species and taste mainly salt, sour, and bitter flavors, as well as umami.
 Peanut spread may attract them due to its high salt.
 Cats have an enhanced sense of smell and can detect foods with high salt.
 Always keep this food in a sealed container away from the kitty’s reach.

 Is Peanut Butter Good For Cats?

 Spreads like nut butter are not good for cats.
 While a few peanuts or a bit of spread that contain only peanuts may not be toxic for a kitty, that does not make it good for them.
 It has no nutritional value and is not something that would ever be part of a feline’s natural diet.
 A kitty will do much better with a meat-based treat formulated specifically for them.

 Peanut butter can be bad for felines and can cause them some physical discomfort, even worse if they eat too much.
 This is due to some of the ingredients used in making the spread.